Western North Carolina

 - Franklin and Macon County: Many folks come to Macon County for whitewater rafting through the Nantahala River.
 It’s also home to the gorgeous Bridal Veil Falls, Dry Falls, and more.
 The Appalachian Trail-friendly Franklin and Highlands (shared by Jackson County) are two wonderful small towns worth visiting here.

 - Hendersonville and Henderson County: Henderson County is filled with fun places to visit, including Hendersonville, known for its late summer‘s Apple Festival.
 Sierra Nevada, one of the biggest breweries in NC, calls Mills River home and feels like a town within itself.
 Flat Rock and the Carl Sandburg Home are also in the county.
 If you’d like even more wonderful nature to explore, check out Bearwallow Mountain and of course, the awesome DuPont State Forest!
 Fletcher is also in Henderson County and Saluda spends some time here and in Polk County.

 - Hickory and Catawba County: Hickory, by far, is the largest city in Catawba County and home to great museums, Lake Hickory and more ways to enjoy the outdoors, and an amazing farmer’s market.
 In Newton (county seat), you’ll find a variety of historic buildings and some nice parks worth exploring.
 You can also find a part of Lake Norman in Catawba County.
 We also included Hickory and a few more spots in Western North Carolina in our guide to day trips from Charlotte.

 - Jefferson and Ashe County: This county might sound familiar if you like indulging in delicious cheese (yes, it’s awesome!), but there’s even more to Ashe.
-The Blue Ridge Parkway runs parts of the county and the New River (ironically one of the oldest) runs through here, too.
+The Blue Ridge Parkway runs through parts of the county and the New River (ironically one of the oldest) passes through here, too.
 Kayakers and fishermen and -women throughout much of the year come to check out the latter.
 West Jefferson is a fabulous town in the county and home to breweries, a cheese factory, and more.